MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-deploy-manage-web-services.md

 ## Permissions on web services

-Out-of-the-box, any authenticated Machine Learning Server user can:
+By default, any authenticated Machine Learning Server user can:
 + Update and delete web services they have published
 + Retrieve any web service object for consumption
 + Retrieve a list of any or all web services